 Getting to Burlington (from Toronto)

-Burlington is located next to major highways that connect to the Greater Toronto Area, Kitchener/Waterloo, and the Niagara Region.
+Burlington is next to major highways connecting to the Greater Toronto Area, Kitchener/Waterloo, and the Niagara Region.

 It’s easily accessible by road via the ON-403 highway, and there are plenty of public transportation options, like the VIA Rail and Go transit public transportation services to Burlington.
 There are also plenty of taxi companies, cycling lanes, and Burlington Transit services within the city too.

 Moreover, it’s within 45 minutes of major international airports: Hamilton, Kitchener/Waterloo, Buffalo, and Toronto Pearson.

 The Afternoon Before Burlington Activities

 Before you head off to explore Burlington in a day, there are a few things you’ll want to do the afternoon before your adventure.